Custom System Services

 INFO[0000] Project [os]: Project started

-Beware that there is an overly aggressive caching of yml files - so when you push a new yml file to your repo, you need to delete the files in /var/lib/burmilla/cache.
+Beware that there is an overly aggressive caching of yml files - so when you push a new yml file to your repo, you need to delete the files in /var/lib/rancher/cache.

 The image that you specify in the service yml file needs to be pullable - either from a private registry, or on the Docker Hub.